Rubus gunnianus: Taxonomy

-The name Gunnianus comes from the botanist Ronald Campbell Gunn.
+The name gunnianus comes from the botanist Ronald Campbell Gunn.
 Gunn worked closely with Ronald Lawrence; who knew British botanist Joseph Hooker.
 The authority of this species was named after Hooker.
 Gunn travelled around Tasmania, collecting specimens and sending them back for Hooker's book "Introduction to Flora Tasmaniae".
 Over 50 Tasmanian plant species gained Gunn's name, but a number of names would have since been changed over the years.

 Description

 Rubus gunnianus is the smallest of all the species in the family Rosaceae.
 It grows as a small, prostrate herb in alpine habitats throughout Tasmania.
 When mature, the plant can spread by sending out runners to make the plant larger, as well as by setting seed.
 Unlike other species of the genus Rubus, this species does not have any thorns or spines.
 The leaves grow out from the stem as a florette, and are triangular and glossy green.
 The palmately compound leaves are composed of three pinnatipartite leaflets (one main one flanked by two smaller ones either side), with very long petioles.

-Rubus gunnianus is bisexual (having both male and female organs on the same flower), and the flowers are small, white, with five petals.
+Rubus gunnianus is monoecious (having both male and female organs on the same flower), and the flowers are small, white, with five petals.
 Members of the family Rosaceae are well known for producing edible fruit, which is suitable for bush tucker.